FROM THE MICROSCOPIC TO THE ASTRONOMIC, AN EXPLORATION OF THE SPACE BETWEEN

 LOOKING SOUTH FROM LIZARD POINT

 "Guided by the concept that a photograph is a map, or chart of time and light, I have embarked on a series of photographic expeditions around the British coastline - most notably to the extreme northerly, southerly, westerly and easterly points.
 Directing my camera along the cardinal axis at each destination, I made a series of exposures capturing and recording the atmosphere of the sea.
-To add symmetry and cohesion to the project, the exposures were made at specific moments in the astronomical calendar, that is to say; the summer and winter solstices, and the spring and autumn equinoxes.
+To add symmetry and cohesion to the project, the exposures were made at specific moments in the astronomical calendar - the summer and winter solstices, and the spring and autumn equinoxes."

 The image shown here depicts a ship passing Lizard Point (the most southerly point of mainland UK) on the winter solstice.